QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 Now, we can run tools such as `MS SQL` or commands as usual.

-📚 Refer to [pivoting](/cybersecurity/red-team/s5.post-exploitation/index.md#pivoting-to-another-host-) to access internal hosts.
+📚 Refer to [pivoting](/cybersecurity/red-team/s5.post-exploitation/index.md#pivoting-to-another-host-) to access internal hosts from a pivot host.
 </div></div>

 <hr class="sep-both">